przemsiedl/RDP_Executable_Application_With_Params/README.md

 # RDP_Executable_Application_With_Params
 ## Description:
-  Use RDP apps like local applications on your computer, in command-line, and to "run with" option.
+  Use RDP apps like local applications on your computer, in command-line, and to "run with" option.<br>
+## How it works:
+  The application replicating herself to create a new application and inserting RDP file content into a variable inside the compiled application.
+On the execute it's saving RDP file on the drive with parameters and runs it.

 ## Use example:
   1. In RemoteApp Tool, add application like Edge, VLC, or Steam like on the photo below,<br>